SuchMonkey/qbert/README.md

 ##### &lt;qbert-panel&gt;

-**qbert-panel** acts as a container.
+...acts as a container.
 It is as big as the window itself and uses **border-box** as box-sizing.
 It is ideal for setting a border "around" the whole panel or defining a background color.

-Since Electron does currently not provide any native option to disable user input, **qbert-panel** uses CSS to prevent input. **qbert-panel** will read the "panel.disableInput" property from the panel configuration.
-Alternatively the attribute can be set directly.
+Since Electron currently doesn't provide any native option to disable user input, **qbert-panel** uses CSS to prevent input.
+Therefore it will read the "panel.disableInput" property from the panel configuration.
+Alternatively the attribute can be set directly to set/override the configuration.

 | Attribute       | Type            | Value           | Description                    |
 | --------------- | --------------- | --------------- | ------------------------------ |